abcnews/svelte-scrollyteller/README.WebComponent.md

 ];
 ```

-For backward compatibility the web component doesn't use shadow dom, so your app can override styles.
+For backward compatibility the Web Component doesn't use shadow dom, so your app can override styles.
 This means slots don't work as expected, so you must manually insert child nodes into the `graphicRootEl`.

 The component emits a `load` and `marker` event, so you can use both to initialise and update child nodes: